 Research

-The Role of Imagination in Protest.
-Analysis (2024).
+The Role of Imagination in Protest (2024).
+Analysis.
 Advance online publication.

 Recent literature on social movements assigns a central role to the imagination.
 One way for activists to further their aims is through dramatic, confrontational acts of protest.
 I argue that transcendent imagining is key to understanding what protest does qua act of speech.
 A common approach to protest sees it as a speech act of condemning some feature of the socio-political world and appealing for change.
 While this is a helpful general template for what vocal dissent is, it is insufficient to explain what gives protests their political power.
 Specifically, it overlooks the fact that effective protests usually create a theatrical spectacle of norm breaking.
 Displays of defiance lift a constraint on how we imagine our socio-political world, and so allow us to begin reshaping it.